The best Dyson Airwrap alternatives – reviewed by our experts

 Of all tools on this list, I achieved the best ringlets with the 32mm curling attachment – they were so bouncy and didn’t drop as quickly.
 Sure, this tool doesn't swirl hair around the barrel like the Airwrap does for you, but the cool tip is a good enough size to avoid burning your fingertips as you wrap sections around the barrel.
 The result is a great bouncy blow-dry in a box, with a silky-smooth finish that won't have you reaching for the best hair straighteners afterwards.

-Until this feature, I’d never mastered the art of the bouncy at-home blow-dry, but the Hot Tools Volumiser changed that.
+Until testing for this feature, I’d never mastered the art of the bouncy at-home blow-dry, but the Hot Tools Volumiser changed that.
 Completely foolproof, the titanium surface and soft bristles glide through hair with ease.
 It's also equipped with two oval attachments – a standard size and a smaller version – and three heat settings.

 Truthfully, there’s not a big difference between the 71mm and 61mm brush heads.
 I like to create movement when blow-drying, but even the smaller attachments struggled to create bends in my long hair.
 That said, it did create a smooth, frizz-free finish very quickly.
 My hair was dry and polished in around 10 minutes (usually it takes me that long to blast dry with a hair dryer).
 Also impressive was its ability to create a style with staying power.